 Despite dire economic times, the electronic discovery (e-discovery) market is predicted to swell next year.
-In a growing number of vertical industries, regulatory requirements and increased levels of litigation
+In a growing number of vertical industries, regulatory requirements and increased levels of litigation are driving a need for e-discovery strategies, and forcing storage managers to be proactive in building alliances with corporate counsel and business stakeholders.

 In a Dec.
 2008 report, Stamford, Conn.-based Gartner Inc. predicted that spending on e-discovery software technologies and service offerings will grow between 25% and 35% through 2012.
 A SearchStorage.com survey conducted this year showed that just 14% of the 657 respondents have implemented or will implement e-discovery tools this year.